-This is a much more nutritious way of eating compared to the highly processed contemporary Westernised diet.
+Such eating habits are much more healthier compared to the highly processed contemporary Westernised diet.

-However, to exclude foods such as dairy, whole grains, and legumes is idiotic as these also contain many important health-boosting properties.
+However, excluding healthy foods such as dairy, whole grains, and legumes is idiotic as these also contain many important health-boosting properties.

 Dairy foods are an excellent source of calcium and in addition to their classical role in bone health, it also lowers blood pressure and risk against cardiovascular disease & type II diabetes (Rice et al., 2013).

 Furthermore, increasing dietary calcium through dairy sources can significantly improve fat loss when compared to a diet with a reduced dairy intake that is supplemented with calcium (Zemel et al., 2004).